-After 7 years of living in England, I was pretty sure I had seen it all – from rolling countryside in Buckinghamshire to the dramatic Lake District to rocky beaches down at Brighton and Dover, I’ve been to a lot of places.
+After 7 years of living in the UK, I was pretty sure I had seen it all – from rolling countryside in Buckinghamshire to the dramatic Lake District to rocky beaches down at Brighton and Dover, I’ve been to a lot of places.

 The moment we began our walk from the parking lot to the cove, I could sense something was different about this part of the world, but I couldn’t appreciate the absolute stunning beauty of Kynance Cove until I was right up next to it, picking my jaw up off the ground as I saw the crystal clear water and rocky landscape.

-I saw a side to England that I had never seen before, and I’ve put together this list of tips and advice on visiting Kynance Cove in Cornwall to help you discover the same unbelievable scenery I did (oh, and also did I mention I saw some seals in the wild because hello, what is the magical land).
+I saw a side to the UK that I had never seen before, a side of Cornwall that three generations could enjoy together, and I’ve put together this list of tips and advice on visiting Kynance Cove in Cornwall to help you discover the same unbelievable scenery I did (oh, and also did I mention I saw some seals in the wild because hello, what is the magical land).

 How to Get to Kynance Cove

 Kynance Cove is on the south side of Cornwall on an area called the Lizard Peninsula.

 The closest town with a train station is one called Redruth, about 30 minutes away, so if you are trying to come via public transportation from London, you could get a train from London to Redruth via London Paddington, and then get a taxi the rest of the way.

 This is an expensive option, due to the length of the taxi journey, but it is possible!

 The easier way to get to Kynance Cove is by car.

 This is how we traveled, as we found that it was almost impossible to really get to see what we wanted to in Cornwall if we didn’t have our own set of wheels!